Established

 Nickname

-So how did this beloved team get its unique name?
+So, how did this beloved team get its unique name?
 It all began with an incident involving a famous sports writer from New York City named Ernest J. Lanigan, who was covering a game between two rival teams, The Superbas and Robins, which both hailed from Brooklyn at the time.
 During his coverage of this particular game, he noticed something interesting about these two teams – their players seemed to dodge each other's hits!
 He jokingly referred to them as “dodgers” in his article, which caught on quickly among fans and eventually became part of baseball culture for years afterward.

-From there on out, any team hailing from Brooklyn was often referred to by locals or even nationally-known journalists as “the dodgers."
-Eventually, it stuck with our beloved franchise we know today simply because many felt that no nickname could better represent such an iconic group than one derived directly from its home city - "Brooklyn Dodgers."
+From then on, any team hailing from Brooklyn was often referred to by locals or even nationally known journalists as “the Dodgers."
+Eventually, this nickname stuck with our beloved franchise we know today simply because many felt that no nickname could better represent such an iconic group than one derived directly from its home city—"Brooklyn Dodgers."

 Championship